meshcloud/meshcloud-docs/docs/meshstack.how-to.integrate-meshplatform-azure-manually.md

 ## Set up Subscription Provisioning

 To provide Azure Subscription for your organization's meshProjects, meshcloud supports using Enterprise Enrollment or allocating from a pool of pre-provisioned subscriptions.
-Operators can find the corresponding configuration options in the [Provisioning Configuration Reference](meshstack.azure.configuration-reference.md#provisioning-configuration).
+The Enterprise Enrollment is always the preferred one if you have an Enterprise Agreement as it allows full automation by meshStack for accoutn creation.

 ### Option 1: Use an Enterprise Enrollment Account